alex-kas/nec_terrain/README.md

 As the result you will have a brand new recovery image to be booted with *vol-down+power* pressed.

-As stated you have lost an achievement of **terroot** and do not have a possibility to boot such that `/system` is `rw`.
-But wait, we are working now exactly for that but in a safer way.

 #### Repartitioning userdata and GROW

-This is why we sacrifice the simplicity of **terroot**.

-Re-partitioning  is a straightforward but a *must-to-be-done-accurate* procedure.
+Re-partitioning  is a straightforward but a *must-to-be-done-accurately* procedure.
 Mistakes may cost you a phone.

 ---